untrustnova/.github/profile/README.md

 What began as a collective of curious developers has grown into a creative technology company focused on building reliable, human-centered software.
 We work at the intersection of design, engineering, and curiosity - turning small ideas into tools that empower people and communities.

 We don’t chase perfection or trends.
 We chase learning - the kind that happens when you break something, fix it, and accidentally make it better.
 Every project here is a reflection of what we love: simple tools, weird experiments, and the thrill of making something work.

+We also have the quotes, **"Where Ideas What We Didn't Trust To Success, And Then Suddenly Explode Into Masterpieces."**